 In what is considered the "North Lakes" in Lake Powell, Bullfrog Marina is a very busy marina with guest lodging, private boat and houseboat mooring and storage, boat tours, concessions, and lots of ongoing maintenance.
 The marina concessioner had an aging wireless network that had become outdated and inefficient.
 The original wireless backhaul was replaced with state-of-the-art radios and antennas, providng much improved stability and performance.
 A complete WiFi network was designed and installed for not only the marina but also most of the employee housing.

-This 240 suite resort was limping on an aging and poorly performing WiFi network.
+This 240 suite resort in Tavernier was limping on an aging and poorly performing WiFi network.
 A completely new network was designed and installed providing WiFi in all suites, restaurant, and outdoor areas.
 All buildings were connected with wireless point-to-point links.

-Denver, CO Hotel
+Denver, Colorado Hotel